Key Takeaways

 TurboTax Tip:

-You can deduct the actual expenses of operating your vehicle for business, or take the standard IRS mileage deduction (65.5 cents per mile for tax year 2023 and 67 cents per mile for 2024.
+You can deduct the actual expenses of operating your vehicle for business or take the standard IRS mileage deduction (67 cents per mile for tax year 2024, up from 65.5 cents per mile for tax year 2023).

 Tax deductions for your car